odoo/documentation/content/applications/hr/attendances.rst

 - :guilabel:`Department`: to quickly filter the presented employees, tap on a department to display only those employees that are part of that department.
-The :guilabel:`Departments` are listed on the left side of the screen, and the number at the end of each department indicates how many employees are part of the department, and will be displayed when selected.
+The :guilabel:`Departments` are listed on the left side of the screen, and the number at the end of each department indicates how many employees are part of the department, and is displayed when selected.

 PIN
 ~~~